Cartography: Ancient times

 The ancient Greeks and Romans created maps from the time of Anaximander in the 6th century BCE.
 In the 2nd century CE, Ptolemy wrote his treatise on cartography, Geographia.
 This contained Ptolemy's world map – the world then known to Western society (Ecumene).
 As early as the 8th century, Arab scholars were translating the works of the Greek geographers into Arabic.
+Roads were essential in the Roman world, motivating the creation of maps, called itinerarium, that portrayed the world as experienced via the roads.
+The Tabula Peutingeriana is the only surviving example.

 In ancient China, geographical literature dates to the 5th century BCE.
 The oldest extant Chinese maps come from the State of Qin, dated back to the 4th century BCE, during the Warring States period.
-In the book of the Xin Yi Xiang Fa Yao, published in 1092 by the Chinese scientist Su Song, a star map on the equidistant cylindrical projection.
+In the book Xin Yi Xiang Fa Yao, published in 1092 by the Chinese scientist Su Song, a star map on the equidistant cylindrical projection.
 Although this method of charting seems to have existed in China even before this publication and scientist, the greatest significance of the star maps by Su Song is that they represent the oldest existent star maps in printed form.

 Early forms of cartography of India included depictions of the pole star and surrounding constellations.
 These charts may have been used for navigation.